 Maintaining clean, safe groundwater supplies is critical to human and environmental health and to the economic and social vitality of communities.
 Possible sources of groundwater contamination include commercial and industrial waste disposal, landfills, leaking underground storage tanks, subsurface sewage treatment systems (SSTS), mining operations, accidental spills, feedlots, and fertilizer/pesticide applications.
 In addition, there is growing concern regarding potential for groundwater contamination from stormwater infiltration practices.
 While infiltration is often a preferred method of stormwater treatment, it can have negative consequences in areas with vulnerable groundwater resources.
-To ensure that its regulatory program continues to effectively balance protection these-of groundwater and the benefits of infiltrationresources, the NMCWD will revise its Stormwater Management Rule to ensure it requires systems that fit the specific conditions presented at a particular property.
-The rule revision will be informed by requires that infiltration practices be implemented with consideration of guidance provided by the MPCA in its-the current NPDES General Construction Stormwater permit (2013, as amended) and MIDS guidance (2013, as amended), and as well as the the Minnesota Department of Health's MDH's (MDH), Evaluating Proposed Stormwater Infiltration Projects in Vulnerable Wellhead Protection Areas (MDH, 2007).
+To ensure that its regulatory program continues to effectively balance protection of groundwater and the benefits of infiltration, NMCWD will revise its Stormwater Management Rule to ensure it requires systems that fit the specific conditions presented at a particular property.
+The rule revision will be informed by the current NPDES General Construction Stormwater permit (2013) and MIDS guidance (2013, as amended), as well as the MDH's Evaluating Proposed Stormwater Infiltration Projects in Vulnerable Wellhead Protection Areas (2007).